 This cocoa mass is then ready to be conched, which takes place in a machine where two stone wheels grind and refine the mass into very tiny particles, which is where the mouth feel of the finished chocolate comes from.
 This conching can take anything from a few hours up to several days, depending on the chocolate makers preference.
 This is where the other ingredients; sugar, vanilla, milk powder, cocoa butter and soya lecithin; are added to the mass.
 The ratio of each additional ingredient along with the conching time will determine the final flavour of the finished chocolate.

-This is where we add the flavours, salt, or chilli flakes to our chocolate bars to create our exquisite range of Signature Collection bars.
+For our flavour infused collections of bars, it is at this point that we add the flavours to our chocolate bars to create our exquisite range of Signature Collection bars